 Downtown Old School Sports Bars:

-Timothy O'Tooles- One of the original sports bars.
+Timothy O'Tooles- One of the original and best sports bars in downtown chicago.
 They have dozens of TVs and they show all of the games, even obscure NHL games.
+Maybe the best sports bar to watch hockey in downtown Chicago.
 The food is above average bar food and the drink list is good.
 It can be overly crowded and even have a wait to get in on weekends.
-It is packed for Bears, Bulls and Blackhawks games.
+It is packed for Bears, Bulls, Blackhawks, and Cub's playoff games.
+The best sports bar in Streeterville.
 The hosts are a little overzealous about IDs and seating.
 Corner of Ontario & Fairbanks.
-Website

 Jake Melnick's- Several TVs with decent sight lines.
 It is not a place to go to watch a game no one else wants to see like the above 2.
 The grub is okay, it has burgers and BBQ options.
+There are TVs in the dinning room so you do not have to sit in the bar to watch NCAA Tournament games.
 Good beer list.
 State & Superior.
-Website

 Fado- An authentic Irish Pub.
-The best downtown place to watch soccer.
-It does not have enough TVs and the sight lines are terrible.
-But where else are you going to go to watch Fulham v.
+The best downtown place to watch European soccer.
+It does not have enough TVs and the sight lines are terrible, but where else are you going to go to watch a Premier League game like Fulham v.
 QPR?
+It will be a fun place to watch tEuro 2016.
 Okay beer list and Irish food.
 Grand & Clark.
-Website

 A new trend is to make sports bars that are decorated nicely and that have gourmet food.